quietui/quiet/docs/docs/theming.md

 ```

 :::warn
-Always scope design tokens overrides to the `:root` node (i.e. `<html>` element), otherwise calculated values may not propagate as expected.
+Always scope design token overrides to the `:root` node (i.e. `<html>` element), otherwise calculated values may not propagate as expected.
 :::

 #### Application tokens